Planning your SharePoint hub sites

 How should I organize my hub site?

 Associating with the hub does not automatically add the site to the hub navigation.
 Hub site owners determine which sites are included in the navigation.
-They can also configure the News, Sites, and Highlighted content to roll up activity from all associated sites or only selected sites.
+They can also configure the News, Sites, Events, and Highlighted content to roll up activity from all associated sites or only selected sites.

 However, you may not want to add every associated site to your navigation and you may want to consider adding sites that aren't associated to the navigation.
 Consider the following as you plan your hub navigation.